 If you require a negative test before you leave Spain we can provide you with details of various test centres, remember most countries insist on a test taken within 72hrs, so bear this in mind as many test centres do not operate at weekends.

 Generally, travel insurance will not cover you if you decide to cancel your plans.
 Cover like that is difficult to obtain, however if government agencies say that travel to a particular region should not be undertaken then generally policies will cover you for cancellation.
 If you are already in Spain and your government changes it's advice then please contact us immediately for further advice and assistance.

 It is important that we all stay up-to-date.
 This virus is new and we are learning about it all the time.
 It is possible that advice might change, as we get to understand more.
 What is very important however, is that we rely on reputable sources for information.
 The WHO (World Health Organisation) for example is non-political and just publishes advice based on science.
 Generally government websites also provide unbiased information.
 Ty to avoid getting this vital information from sites like Facebook groups, often advice may be misleading and can cause unnecessary anxiety.

-What is BonaSOL doing to help?
+During lockdowns what is BonaSOL doing to help?